Risk Management Plan July 2018

 Penn State University, like most institutions of higher education and other non-profit and for-profit businesses, engages in a deliberate process of identifying, evaluating, managing and monitoring risks.
 The purpose of a Risk Management Plan is to lay out the structure of how risks are managed, and to ensure that leaders of the University (including its governing board) are aware of the processes involved.

-At Penn State, these processes takes place in three related and overlapping sets of activities: first and foremost, enterprise-wide risk identification and analysis; contract review; and insurance management.
+At Penn State, these processes are grounded in three related and overlapping sets of activities: first and foremost, enterprise-wide risk identification, analysis and mitigation; contract review; and insurance management.
 This Plan lays out the framework of how these activities are undertaken, and highlights the relevant operations of University offices that, working in conjunction with all other units of the institution, are responsible for managing the University’s risks.

 ENTERPRISE-WIDE RISK MANAGEMENT

-Additionally, a subset of risks have been set aside due to their potential for strategic impact on the University for more direct oversight by one or more Committees of the Board of Trustees.
-This includes an opportunity for the appropriate Board Committee to hear from the risk leader on an annual cycle using the same process as other risks.
+Additionally, a subset of the identified risks is set aside, due to the potential for strategic impact on the University, for more direct oversight by one or more Committees of the Board of Trustees.
+This includes an opportunity for the appropriate Board Committee to hear from the responsible executive on an annual cycle using the same process as other risks.
 The subset of risks with oversight by a Board Committee, and the overall list of risks, are continuously monitored and more formally evaluated once each year, with adjustments as needed.

 The Risk Subcommittee of the Board of Trustees’ Committee on Audit and Risk has been assigned responsibility to oversee the process and report to the Board on risk issues for the institution.
 The Risk Subcommittee’s Operating Guidelines state its purpose: “The Subcommittee on Risk will be responsible to review on a regular basis the University’s Enterprise Risk Management activities, with a goal of assisting in the fulfillment of the Committee on Audit and Risk’s purpose of overseeing the University’s processes for identifying and managing risks.”
 The University Risk Officer is tasked with making a presentation on the University’s risk management programs and processes to the full Board during a seminar session each year.